Savjee/savjee.be/src/site/videos/why-dna-data-storage-is-the-future.md

 tags: ["Data storage"]
 ---

 The fact that I have blue eyes, blond hair and that I have an average height is all encoded in my DNA.
-It’s nature’s way of storing data, but could we also use it to store digital data like documents, photos, music, and videos?
+It's nature's way of storing data, but could we also use it to store digital data like documents, photos, music, and videos?
 And if we could, why would we?

 What are the pros and cons of DNA data storage and what problems does it solve?
-Before answering these questions though, let’s look at how we’ve been storing data up until today.
+Before answering these questions though, let's look at how we've been storing data up until today.

 <!--more-->

 ## Data storage today
 The vast majority of data is currently stored on magnetic media like hard drives or tapes and some of it is stored on optical media like CDs and DVDs.
 However, our modern storage techniques have a few flaws: they are not robust, have a low information density and each media requires a special device to read and write data.
-Let’s look at each of these problems in more detail and see how DNA can help.
+Let's look at each of these problems in more detail and see how DNA can help.

 ## Problem 1: Robustness
-Let’s start with robustness, or rather lack thereof.
+Let's start with robustness, or rather lack thereof.
 Hard drives are pretty unreliable with 1-3% of drives dying within their first year.
 In subsequent years that can climb to almost 10%.
 Tape drives are a bit better and are designed to last for up to 30 years IF they are stored in a controlled environment.

 You might wonder why robustness is so important.
 Well, humanity has generated more data in the last few years than in all of history.
 And yet, in a few hundred years from now, none of it would be left unless we keep copying it to newer drives.
-That’s a big problem for historical data which could be invaluable in the future.
+That's a big problem for historical data which could be invaluable in the future.

 DNA, on the other hand, is very robust.
 In 1991, the mummy of Ötzi the Iceman was found in the Alps.
 He died over 5000 years ago and yet we were still able to extract his DNA, read it and find out that he was lactose intolerant and that he has living relatives in Austria today.
-If Ötzi had been carrying a hard drive with him, we likely wouldn’t be able to read it 30 years after his death, let alone after 5000 years.
+If Ötzi had been carrying a hard drive with him, we likely wouldn't be able to read it 30 years after his death, let alone after 5000 years.

-You could say that DNA is nature’s oldest and most robust storage media.
+You could say that DNA is nature's oldest and most robust storage media.
 It cannot be stored forever but it can easily last a few centuries.

 ## Problem 2: Density
 The second problem that we currently face is information density.
-Facebook’s cold storage data center in Oregon is over 5700 square meters in size (62,000 square feet) and can store approximately 1 exabyte of data.
-That’s a thousand petabytes or 1 billion gigabytes.
+Facebook's cold storage data center in Oregon is over 5700 square meters in size (62,000 square feet) and can store approximately 1 exabyte of data.
+That's a thousand petabytes or 1 billion gigabytes.

 It sounds impressive, but if you want to store all of the data that was generated in 2018, you would need 33,000 of these massive data centers.
 Yikes!

 How does DNA compare?
 Well, theoretically you can store 1 zettabyte of data in a single gram of DNA.
-That’s a billion terabytes, the equivalent of 71 million of the largest capacity hard drives available today.
+That's a billion terabytes, the equivalent of 71 million of the largest capacity hard drives available today.

-But that’s theory, currently, we can only store 215 petabytes per gram of DNA.
+But that's theory, currently, we can only store 215 petabytes per gram of DNA.
 Which means we can replace Facebook's entire data center with just 5 gram of DNA.

-This insane density allows us to store all of the world’s data in a very small footprint.
-It also means we don’t have to choose what data we want to preserve for future generations.
+This insane density allows us to store all of the world's data in a very small footprint.
+It also means we don't have to choose what data we want to preserve for future generations.
 We can just store all of it all in DNA.

 Heck, you even say that we, humans, are huge data capsules.
 We have over 37 trillion cells in our bodies, each containing a copy of our entire DNA.
-And if you know that the human genome is 750mb, then we’re carrying 37 trillion times 750 megabytes.
+And if you know that the human genome is 750mb, then we're carrying 37 trillion times 750 megabytes.
 Which is a huge amount of information!

 ## Problem 3: Specialized Readers
-The final problem I’d like to highlight is that every advancement in storing data has required a new way to read it.
+The final problem I'd like to highlight is that every advancement in storing data has required a new way to read it.

 The 3,5-inch floppy disks were very popular in the 80s and 90s.
-And yet, barely 40 years later we can hardly use them because our computers don’t have a reader for them anymore.
+And yet, barely 40 years later we can hardly use them because our computers don't have a reader for them anymore.
 The same goes for optical media such as CDs and DVDs.

 DNA, by contrast, was not a human invention.
-It’s been around since the beginning of life and has always had the same properties.
-DNA readers or “sequencers” built today can read all DNA, even old DNA, like the one from Ötzi.
+It's been around since the beginning of life and has always had the same properties.
+DNA readers or "sequencers" built today can read all DNA, even old DNA, like the one from Ötzi.

-It’s also future-proof because DNA is becoming a key technology in areas such as biology, medicine, and forensics.
+It's also future-proof because DNA is becoming a key technology in areas such as biology, medicine, and forensics.

 ## How to store data in DNA?
 Alright, you probably agree with me that DNA is the future of data storage.
 But how do you actually store data in it?
 Traditionally we store data in binary form: meaning with zeros and ones.
-In a hard drive, the zeros are represented by areas which aren’t magnetized and ones by areas that are.
+In a hard drive, the zeros are represented by areas which aren't magnetized and ones by areas that are.

 DNA is instead made up of four base components: Adenine, Thymine, Cytosine, and Guanine also referred to as A, T, C, and G.
 This means that we now have four distinct values instead of two, so we have to rework our binary files.
 Instead of storing each 0 or 1 individually, we store them in pairs of two, like this:

 ```